Mipoza/TypeHat/README.md

 ![Screenshot](images/typehat_logo.png)
-A simple utility to have safe and secure communication.
+TypeHat is a simple utility for having safe and secure communications.

-for python3
+You can share pictures and files and make a group voice call.
+Any type of communication (message, files, call) are encrypted with hybrid encryption that uses RSA and AES.

-require cryptodome, cryptography, PyQt5 (use pip)
+The libraries required for python3 are: cryptodome, cryptography, PyQt5 (use pip)

 ![Screenshot](images/banner.png)